The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 As a subject leader, ensuring you have a curriculum map for your subject to hand can help relieve pressure when talking to Ofsted.
 Ensure that the curriculum map is broad, ambitious and up to date.

-Additionally, noting the reason for the curriculum sequence beforehand and providing examples of where lessons and resources are differentiated and scaffolded to ensure all pupils can access the curriculum and catch up with the rest of the class may be of help during the interview.
+Additionally, note the reason for the curriculum sequence beforehand and provide examples of differentiated and scaffolded lessons and resources to ensure all pupils can access the curriculum and catch up with the rest of the class may be of help during the interview.

 For primary school subject leaders, it may be useful to include the knowledge pupils need for EYFS, Key Stage 1, Key Stage 2 and will need for Key Stage 3.
 Similarly, secondary schools may want to include the knowledge pupils bring from Key Stage 2.